tx3stn/pkb/README.md

 to be included in the template config to be able to use a custom date format.
 - `{{.Date}}` - the current date in the format YYYY-MM-DD.
 - `{{.Name}}` - the name of the created document.
+- `{{.SelectFromList "filename.json"}}` - multiple select options from a json file in the same directory as the template, then render the selected options as a comma separated list if multiple are selected.
 - `{{.Time}}` - the time the file was created in the format HH:MM.
 - `{{.Week}}` - the current week number.
 - `{{.Year}}` - the current year.